PhD Financial Aid

 The Department offers various types of financial aid to students in the doctoral program.
 The application for admission serves as the application for financial aid; no separate application for funding is needed.
 All students admitted to the program are also admitted with a funding package.

 Each year the Georgetown History Departments awards a full five-year fellowship in environmental history.
 Holders of this fellowship may study any part of the world, in any period.
-Students interested in this opportunity should apply to one of the eight fields the Department offers and make clear their interest in environmental history in the application.
+Students interested in this opportunity should apply to one of the nine fields the Department offers and make clear their interest in environmental history in the application.
+No separate application for the Environmental Fellowship is required.
 Students holding this fellowship have no formal service requirements to the Department.
 In other respects the terms are the same as with renewable Department Fellowships. (see above).
 Students interested in applying for this fellowship should contact Professor John McNeill.

 Students who have exhausted their five-year funding package are eligible to apply for Department funding to support their sixth and/or seventh year of study.
 These stipends are offered via annual competitive review and are dependent on availability of funds.